eduvpn/vpn-server-api/README.md

 This call will retrieve a connection history log from the server.
 NOTE that this will only include connections that are in the past, so currently connected clients are not included here.
+By default only log entries of the current day are shown, i.e. connections that closed in this day.
+If you want to request the log from other days you can use the `showDate` query parameter with the date in the `YYYY-MM-DD` format.
+You can only request up to 31 days ago.

 ### Call

+Retrieve log from current day:

     GET /log/history

+Retrieve log from specific day:

+    GET /log/history?showDate=2016-01-05

 ### Response